Janet Jackson Reportedly Splits From Husband Wissam Al Mana Three Months After Giving Birth

 “Janet goes out here and there for events [and errands] at times, but [she] mainly keeps a low profile [nowadays].”

-Like her former spouse, Janet Jackson often didn’t say much about Wissam Al Mana openly, but she did dedicate the seductive opening single of Unbreakable, “No Sleeep,” to her husband on Twitter following its release in late 2015.
+Like her former spouse, Janet Jackson often hasn’t said much about Wissam Al Mana to the media, but she did dedicate the seductive opening single of Unbreakable, “No Sleeep,” to her husband on her Twitter profile following its release in June 2015.

 I dedicate this to My Love. https://t.co/FgQQtuKMPN #NoSL333P #ConversationsInACafe